Table of Contents

 Stand up nice and straight with your chest out and shoulders back.
 Now tuck your chin toward your chest.
 You are going to feel your neck stretch and you may even feel a stretch behind your ears.
 That is because all of these structures of the body are very close to one another and are connected via soft tissue.
 As a side note, this will be important to keep in mind when we discuss our alternate strategy for resolving jaw pain at the end of the article.

 Place your index fingers on each side of the TMJ.
 It is located just in front of the ear on both sides of the head.
 Now practice opening and closing your jaw all the way.
 If you can only go part way due to pain or limited range of motion, set opening the jaw all the way as a future goal.
-Putting a slight amount pressure on the joint with your index fingers will create a mild resistance.
+Putting a slight amount of pressure on the joint with your index fingers will create a mild resistance and is another effective TMJ exercise.

 As we discussed previously, the ears, jaw, and neck are all connected by soft tissue of various sorts.
 This is why TMJ patients often experience neck pain as well as ear pain or other ear problems.
 The underlying factor in play may be an atlas misalignment.